George II of Greece: King-in-exile

-Finally, Greece is liberated from the Axis.
+Finally, Greece was liberated from the Axis.
 As late as Christmas Eve 1944, during the height of the Dekemvriana, George had rejected the compromise solution of a regency, demanding that he return to Greece at once to reclaim his throne.
 On 29 December 1944, at a meeting at 10 Downing Street, Churchill told the king "that if he did not agree to the matter would be settled without him, and that we should recognise the new government instead of him".
 George's private secretary recalled, "I could hear through the door the voices of Churchill and Eden, particularly the latter, raised in anger at the king.
 In this heated argument the door was flung open and the king stormed out, his face white and taut ...
 In the car as we drove back to the hotel the King would not trust himself to speak; after recovering his composure he went back to Downing Street and informed Churchill and Eden that had no choice but to acquiesce to their demands".
 Bowing to pressure, George was forced to appoint Archbishop Damaskinos of Athens as regent in January 1945.
 Damaskinos immediately appointed a republican-dominated government.
 Ailing, exhausted and powerless, George bought a lease on a house in Chester Square, Belgravia, and made a home there with Wallach, his long-time mistress.